esx-framework/esx_core/README.md

 # esx_boat
-Adds boat shops and boat garages around San Andreas.
-Unlike esx_vehicleshop this script isn't built around a job.
+This resource for ESX adds boat shops and boat garages around San Andreas, the island has been populated with boat garages, and comes defaulted with one boat shop.

 ## Requirements
 - [esx_vehicleshop](https://github.com/ESX-Org/esx_vehicleshop)